ROGUE-JCTD/geoserver-geonode-ext/README.md

-building geoserver 2.6 for mapstory
+building geoserver 2.6 for GeoSHAPE
 =============================================
 Do run the tests when appropriate: